Real-world economies exhibit five essential properties.

 Current ACE research divides roughly into four strands differentiated by objective.

-One primary objective is empirical understanding: Why have particular observed regularities evolved and persisted?
+One primary objective is empirical understanding: What explains the appearance and persistence of empirical regularities?
 Examples of such regularities include social norms, socially accepted monies, market protocols, business cycles, persistent wealth inequality, and the common adoption of technological innovations.
-ACE researchers seek possible explanations grounded in the repeated interactions of agents operating in realistically rendered virtual worlds.
-Specifically, they try to understand whether particular types of observed regularities can be reliably generated within these worlds.
+ACE researchers seek possible causal mechanisms grounded in the successive interactions of agents operating within computationally-rendered virtual worlds.
+A virtual world capable of generating an empirical regularity of interest provides a candidate explanation for this regularity.

 A second primary objective is normative design:

 How can ACE models be used as computational laboratories to facilitate the design of structures, institutions, and regulations resulting in desirable system performance?
 The ACE approach to normative design is akin to filling a bucket with water to determine if it leaks.
 A researcher constructs a virtual world that captures salient aspects of a system operating under a proposed design.
 The researcher identifies a range of initial agent state specifications of interest, including seed values for agent PRNG methods.
 For each such specification the researcher permits the virtual world to develop over modeled time, driven solely by agent interactions.
 Recorded outcomes are then used to evaluate design performance.

 One key issue for ACE normative design is the extent to which resulting outcomes are efficient, fair, and orderly, despite possible attempts by strategic decision-making agents to game the design for personal advantage.
 A second key issue is a cautionary concern for adverse unintended consequences.

 Optimal design might not always be a realistic goal, especially for large complex systems; but ACE models can facilitate robust design for increased system resiliency, a goal that is both feasible and highly desirable.

 A third primary objective is qualitative insight and theory generation: How can ACE models be used to study the